West Palm Beach Car Accident Lawyer

-While fault doesn’t matter in a no-fault claim, it’s absolutely essential when filing a personal injury claim.
-For you to have grounds for a case, someone else needs to be at least partially responsible for causing the wreck.
-You can be partially at fault—even mostly at fault—and still be able to pursue a settlement.
+While fault doesn’t matter in a no-fault claim, it’s key for a personal injury claim.
+For you to have grounds for a case, someone else needs to be at least partially responsible for causing the accident.
+You can be partially at fault—even mostly at fault—and still be able to seek a settlement.

-Your car accident lawyer from West Palm Beach will investigate the traffic accident for its cause and trace the fault back to whoever was responsible.
-These are just a few example scenarios of who could be at-fault for your auto collision:
+Your car accident lawyer from West Palm Beach will look into the car accident for its cause and trace the fault back to whoever was responsible.
+These are a few examples of who could be at-fault for your car accident:

-- Distracted Driving – Driver distraction takes many forms, but often cell phones are involved.
-It may be necessary to request records from the provider to determine if texting or app use was taking place immediately prior to the crash.
+- Distracted Driving – This takes many forms, but often cell phones are involved.
+It may be necessary to get records from the provider to determine if texting or app use was taking place right before the accident.

 - Drunk Driving – If the other driver was arrested for drunk driving, it can greatly strengthen your case for compensation.

-- Drowsy Driving – Most commonly seen in accidents involving commercial trucks, driver fatigue might be proven through rest logs or a long shift that just finished.
+- Drowsy Driving – Driver fatigue might be proven through rest logs or a long shift that just finished.

-- Road Construction – Thousands of auto crashes occur every year because of roadwork.
-Sometimes, dangerous debris is left in the road, while other wrecks are caused by inaccurate detour signs or inattentive flaggers.
+- Road Construction – Thousands of car accidents happen every year because of roadwork.
+Sometimes, dangerous debris is left in the road.
+Other accidents can be caused by inaccurate detour signs or inattentive flaggers, for example.

-- Dangerous Road Conditions – In many accidents, unsafe road conditions like potholes, steep shoulders, and malfunctioning traffic lights are to blame, which could implicate the government agency responsible for the road’s upkeep.
+- Dangerous Road Conditions – In many accidents, unsafe road conditions, like potholes, steep shoulders, and broken traffic lights, are to blame.
+This could implicate the agency responsible for the road’s upkeep.